pawelkaczor/ddd-leaven-akka-v2/README.md

 * [Akka Persistence](http://doc.akka.io/docs/akka/current/scala/persistence.html) - infrastructure for building durable (event sourced) actors, which has a pluggable journal,

 * [Event Store](http://geteventstore.com) - scalable, highly available event store with akka-persistence journal implementation.
 Provides engine for running user-defined projections (javascript functions) over single or multiple  event streams.
 Projections allow the system to group or combine events into new event streams that can represent domain-level journals such as office journals (events grouped by emitter (`Aggregate Root`) class) or business process journals (events related to concrete business process).
 Domain journals are topic of interest for services such as:
-  * view updaters - responsible for updating the read side of the system
+  * **view updaters** - responsible for updating the read side of the system
-  * receptors - allow event-driven interaction between subsystems (event choreography), including long-running processes (sagas), and
+  * **receptors** - allow event-driven interaction between subsystems (event choreography), including long-running processes (sagas),

+:exclamation: Both view uppdaters and receptors are operating within non-blocking **back-pressured** event processing pipeline :exclamation:

 * [Akka-DDD](http://github.com/pawelkaczor/akka-ddd) - framework containing glue-code and all building blocks